Revealing America's Ghost Jet: - Five Years of Secret R&D Breakthroughs

 Document Introduction

 On March 21, 2025, U.S. President Donald Trump officially announced that Boeing had been awarded the contract to develop the F-47 next-generation fighter.
 This aircraft belongs to the U.S. Air Force's Next Generation Air Dominance (NGAD) program, aimed at redefining American air supremacy.
-This announcement marked the official public disclosure of this experimental fighter's five-year secret test flight program, with plans to enter full operational deployment by the end of this decade.
+This announcement marked the official public disclosure of this experimental fighter's five-year secret test flight program, with plans for it to enter full operational deployment by the end of this decade.